GenericMappingTools/gmt/doc/rst/source/supplements/potential/gmtflexure.rst

 **-W**\ *wd*
     Specify water depth in m; append k for km.
 Must be positive [0].
-    Any subarial topography will be scaled via the densities set in **-D** to compensate for the larger density contrast with air.
+    Any subaerial topography will be scaled via the densities set in **-D** to compensate for the larger density contrast with air.

 .. _-Z: